 “Keep a record of all the times you felt you didn’t get the right care from your GP, and keep copies of any letters or emails and a note of any calls.” – Caroline, who has asthma.

 NHS complaints processes

 Wherever you live in the UK there are similar processes outlined by the NHS for making a complaint or giving feedback on NHS services:

-- Another option is to feed back anonymously through a quick form called the Friends and Family Test, although you won’t get a personal response.
+- Another option is to give feedback anonymously through a short form called the Friends and Family Test, although you won’t get a personal response.
 The form should be available on your GP’s website, or ask at reception.

 Getting a response